MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 [//]: # (Image References)

-[image1]: ./assets/markdown.svg "Markdwonn"
+[image1]: ./assets/robots.png "Robots"
 [image2]: ./assets/terminator.png "Terminator"
-[image3]: ./assets/vcxsrv_1.png "VcXsrv"
+[image3]: ./assets/windows-terminal.png "Terminal"
 [image4]: ./assets/vcxsrv_2.png "VcXsrv"
 [image5]: ./assets/vcxsrv_3.png "VcXsrv"

-# Week 1-2: Introduction to ROS(2)
+# Week 1-2: Introduction to ROS2

-## This is how far we will get by the end of the semester:
+## This is how far we will get by the end of this course:

 ### In the first half of the course we'll learn how to simulate mobile robots, sensors, actuators.
 How to do mapping localization and navigation.